-Mediterranean feel, tasty food, affordable options (compared to Western Europe) and friendly, warm people… if this sounds like your ideal lifestyle, Albania might be the perfect place for you.
+Mediterranean feel, tasty food, prices that don’t break the bank (compared to Western Europe), and friendly, warm people… if this sounds like your ideal lifestyle, Albania might be where your future home is.

-Here’s a glimpse into some of the best expat-friendly cities in Albania to consider moving to.
+I’ve put together a list of top best expat-friendly cities in Albania to consider moving to.

 Tirana

-Tirana, the capital of Albania, is where much of the country’s activity and energy is centred.
-The city has undergone significant changes in recent years, filled with new cafes, restaurants, shops, and entertainment venues.
-It has also become a popular tourist destination.
+Tirana, the capital of Albania, is where most of the country’s activity and energy is centred.
+The city has undergone significant changes in recent years in multiple industries, and it continues to develop to this day.

 Public services are available to go around the city and outside Tirana.
-However, the bus system is a bit outdated and can get very crowded, depending on the line.
-Taxis are always available if you prefer a more comfortable transportation mode.
-Recently, you can also find BinBin Scooters in Tirana.
-The price is 20 cents/minute.
-And if you enjoy walking, Tirana is a city you can easily discover on foot (at least when it comes to destinations not too far from the centre).
-However, this is not a good idea during summer, as the weather gets very hot.
+The bus system is a bit outdated and can get very crowded; I almost always skip this option.
+Taxis are always available if you prioritize comfort.
+And if you enjoy walking, Tirana is a city you can easily discover on foot (not a good idea during the summer, though, as it can get very hot).

 Tirana offers good public services, including international schools and modern healthcare.
 Public and private hospitals are scattered around the city.